sohamdata/sohamdata/README.md

-I'm Soham, a Software Developer & Final Year Computer Engineering student from India.
+I'm Soham, a Software Developer with 1+ years of experience, a Final Year Computer Engineering student from India.
 Here's some info about me!

 **Focus**: Full-Stack development (React.js, Flask, SQL/NoSQL databases, Django, Go, WebSockets, AWS), open to other technologies as well.